-Banana baked oatmeal cups (oatmeal muffins) are healthy and simple to make!
+Banana oatmeal muffins are healthy and simple to make!
 They are perfect for breakfast on-the-go, since they are freezer-friendly and easy to heat in the microwave.
 Your whole family will love these, including the kids!

-These banana baked oatmeal cups are easy to make and easy to reheat!
+These banana oatmeal muffins are easy to make and easy to reheat!

 Going bananas?
 Make my Banana Bread Recipe!